A TRAILBLAZER

 second Deadline announcement.

-I took an idea and bartered social media to live for a year getting to 12 states with only $10 to my name.
-“Influencer marketing” wasn’t a “thing” yet, so I taught businesses and celebrities how to use social media in exchange for food, water, clothing, or shelter.
+I took an idea and bartered social media to survive for an entire year—starting with just $10 in my pocket and making it to 12 states.
+Back then, “influencer marketing” wasn’t even a thing.
+So, I taught businesses and celebrities how to use social media in exchange for food, water, clothes, or a place to stay.

-I documented the adventures along the way, which included crashing the Grammy Awards (and finding the person I crashed the event to meet), dancing on stage with Prince and Halle Berry, going out on over 103 dates in 9 months (accidentally using the OkCupid algorithm), and flying cross-country with Billy Gibbons of ZZ Top.
+Along the way, I documented everything: from crashing the Grammy Awards (and actually meeting the person I crashed it for), to dancing on stage with Prince and Halle Berry, accidentally going on 103 dates in 9 months (thanks, OkCupid algorithm), and flying cross-country with Billy Gibbons of ZZ Top.

-While the road has not been smooth, I am proud of myself for how I handled each “bump.”
-I’ve testified in a court of law three times before the age of 30.
+The road wasn’t easy, but I’m proud of how I handled each curve.
+I testified in court three times before the age of 30.

-At 17, I set a legal precedent in the state of Connecticut for being the victim of stalking in a same-sex relationship.
-I was stalked by four of my best friends, and the case was so severe that 20 years later, the restraining orders are still active.
-I was also hit in the head with a brick (a random act of violence) and watched the man get sentenced to 19 years in jail, of which he served 10.
+At 17, I set a legal precedent in Connecticut as the first person to be granted a restraining order in a same-sex stalking case.
+I was stalked by four of my closest friends, and the situation was so serious the orders are still active—20 years later.
+I was also randomly attacked and hit in the head with a brick.
+The man was sentenced to 19 years; he served 10.

-I also fight crime in my spare time (a casual side effect of these magical conditions that I have) …
+(Also, I fight crime in my spare time—just one of the casual side effects of my magical neurodivergent brain.)

-I was stalked for a second time starting in 2017.
-I then hired a private investigator who told me one of the people I was accusing of being behind the stalking was arrested for attempted murder, extortion and kidnapping.
-While I couldn’t prove it legally, I was able to figure out I was being stalked via an exploit in Find My iPhone.
-I set the default location to a device that remains stationary.
+In 2017, I was stalked again.
+I hired a private investigator, who confirmed that one of my suspects had recently been arrested for attempted murder, extortion, and kidnapping.
+While I couldn’t prove the connection legally, I uncovered that I was being tracked through an exploit in Find My iPhone.
+I countered it by setting the default location to a stationary decoy device.

 I also gave a TedX talk (pre-diagnosis) …